maidaly/Arabic_OCR/README.md

 # Arabic_OCR
 This repo contains Arabic OCR App.
 The APP can be used to extract the Arabic text from the images.
-The is built based on the [EasyOCR](https://github.com/JaidedAI/EasyOCR) library.
+This was built based on the [EasyOCR](https://github.com/JaidedAI/EasyOCR) library.
 EsayOCR built  detection/recognition model to detect and recognize the characters and words.
 For detection part they used the pretrained model for [CRAFT](https://arxiv.org/abs/1904.01941) algorithm.
 For recognition they built a [CRNN](https://arxiv.org/abs/1507.05717) model.
 For our case, we used the two pretrained model for Arabic language.
-To deploy the models we used the [Streamlit](https://www.streamlit.io/) library.
+To create the wep app, we used the [Streamlit](https://www.streamlit.io/) library.

 ## Installation
 There are many option to run or install the app we will show three of them: